The dos & don'ts of iterative innovation

 - To ensure everybody understands why and what is being developed, don’t allow anyone to rely on gut feeling.
 Provide all product development teams access to consumer insights.

-Rauni Strandman, Innovation Manager at Anora, the leading wine and spirits brand house in the Nordic region uses tools such as Cambri to test their hypotheses with customers to see if they should move forward with an idea or not.
+Rauni Strandman, Innovation Manager at Anora, the leading wine and spirits brand house in the Nordic region, uses tools such as Cambri to test hypotheses with customers to see if they should move forward with an idea or not.
 She believes that timing plays a significant role in successful product launches.

 “Radical ideas are valuable, however, they have to be pushed to market at exactly the right time.
-Even if something is big in North America right now, doesn’t mean it’s going to be successful in Scandinavia.
+Even if something is big in North America right now, it doesn’t mean it’s going to be successful in Scandinavia.
 Sometimes great ideas fail because the timing is just not right.
 Consumers often need a level of familiarity before latching on to a completely new product.
 If something is too far from what they are used to, even good ideas won’t make it to the finish line.
 That is why it is so important to test ideas in their initial phase to see what the first reactions are.”